Evaluating the Impact of Inter-cluster Communications in Edge Computing

 \subsection{Vehicle Decision Assist}

-Fig.~\ref{fig:res-hw} shows the results for vehicle decision assist class of applications.
-It shows lower performance for ClusterLink compared to other tools, while Submariner outperforms Skupper and ClusterLink.
-Especially compared to Submariner, we can see a performance deterioration in ClusterLink for receiving data, which it does not exhibit when sending.
-The response times of all three tools however remain inside the set boundary of 100 ms, making each of them a suitable choice for this class of applications.

-When handling small payloads, the inter-node connection quality seems to only have linear influence on the total response time.
-We can confirm these findings by taking a look at the same payload size being transmitted both ways from test 1 as can be seen in Fig.~\ref{fig:res-pe1k}.
-A further increase of the distance between the nodes beyond a round trip time of 20 ms would be unrealistic, since a higher response time for devices that are in danger of physically touching each other is highly unlikely.
+Fig.~\ref{fig:res-hw} shows the results for the vehicle decision assist class of applications.
+ClusterLink and Skupper again present very similar performance with their median values being identical across almost all scenarios.
+Submariner however seems to consistently perform slightly better (1 ms lower median response times) than the other tools.
+When handling these small payloads, according to our results, the inter-node connection quality only has a linear influence on the total response time.
+The response times of all three tools remain inside the set boundary of 100 ms, making each of them a suitable choice for this class of application.
+A further increase of the distance between the nodes beyond a round trip time of 20 ms would be unrealistic, since such a high latency for devices that are in danger of physically touching each other is highly unlikely.